aspose-cells/Aspose.Cells-Doc-md/english/javascriptcpp/developer-guide/protection-and-unprotection/file-protection/specify-author-while-write-protecting-workbook/_index.md

 ## **Possible Usage Scenarios**

-You can specify an author name while write protecting your workbook using Aspose.Cells API.
+You can specify an author name while write‑protecting your workbook using Aspose.Cells API.
 Please use [**Workbook.author**](https://reference.aspose.com/cells/javascript-cpp/writeprotection/#author--) property for this purpose.

-## **Specify Author while Write Protecting Workbook**
+## **Specify Author while Write-Protecting Workbook**

 The following sample code explains the usage of [**Workbook.author**](https://reference.aspose.com/cells/javascript-cpp/writeprotection/#author--) property.
-The code creates an empty workbook, write protects it with a password, specifies the author name, and saves it as [output Excel file](67338582.xlsx).
+The code creates an empty workbook, write‑protects it with a password, specifies the author name, and saves it as an output Excel file ([output Excel file](67338582.xlsx)).
 The following screenshot illustrates the effect of the sample code on the output Excel file for your reference.

 ![todo:image_alt_text](specify-author-while-write-protecting-workbook_1.png)